Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Numerical simulations

 \section{Numerical simulations}

 Merger simulations have long demonstrated the emergence of spiral structure in the ICM \citep{TittleyHenriksen05,AscasibarMarkevitch06}.
 We examine a wide range of simulations, of both offset (between baryons and dark matter, as defined below) and merger clusters, in both 2D and 3D, using both Lagrangian and Eulerian codes, with various initial conditions and different forms of viscosity.
 For simplicity, baryons are modelled as an ideal fluid with viscosity and with an ideal gas equation of state, without incorporating radiative cooling, AGN feedback, magnetic fields, and transport processes such as particle diffusion and heat conduction.
 Consequently, our simulated spirals --- like all other spirals simulated todate --- fail to reproduce the fast outflows inferred from observations along CFs, which may play an important role in speeding up the spiral evolution and regulating its properties.
-For this reason, and in order to elucidate the asymptotic, quasi-steady solution, we evolve the ICM over very long durations, exceeding the Hubble time.
+For this reason, and in order to elucidate the asymptotic, quasi-steady solution, we evolve the ICM over very long durations, exceeding the Hubble time; nevertheless, while noisy, simulated $\sim$ few Gyr spirals already agree qualitatively with our model and show indications for self-similarity.